alsuren/products/infrastructure/docs/infrastructure.md

    ../../scripts/create-storage-account.sh
    ```

-4. Copy and paste the final output from this script and populate with the correspondent value in `.env` file
+4. Copy and paste the final output from this script:
+4.1 populate with the correspondent value in `.env` file
+4.2 in main.tf set storage_account_name to the value generated for TF_VAR_STORAGE_ACCOUNT_NAME

 5. [Create a service principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest#password-based-authentication) password based authentication replacing `<ServicePrincipalName>` with the name of the account you want to use